-1. Which do I need: an ebook or a printed book with CD?
+1. Which do I need: an ebook, a printed book with CD, or a printed book with streaming audio?

-2. I’m having trouble viewing ebook.
+3. I’m having trouble viewing my ebook.
 What should I do?

 - Click the Windows link to download the file.
 If you are prompted to save/run this file, select “save as” and choose a destination.
 (Or it may go automatically to the “download” folder on your C drive.)
 You will need to remember that destination to return to it later to unzip the file and open your ebook for the first time.